What is Unlawful Activities Prevention Act (UAPA)?

 1. It is applicable across the entire country

-3. UAPA will be applicable to the offenders in the same manner, even if crime is committed on a foreign land, outside India
+3. UAPA will be applicable to the offenders in the same manner, even if the crime is committed on foreign land, outside India

 4. The provisions of this Act apply also to citizens of India and abroad.

-5. persons on ships and aircrafts, registered in India, wherever they may be are also under the ambit of this act.
+5. persons on ships and aircraft, registered in India, wherever they may be are also under the ambit of this act.

 Definition of the Unlawful Activity in India

-unlawful activity” refers any action taken by individual or association (whether by committing an act or by words, either spoken or written, or by signs to questions, disclaims, disrupts or is intended to disrupt the territorial integrity and sovereignty of India.
+unlawful activity” refers to any action taken by individual or association (whether by committing an act or by words, either spoken or written or by signs to questions, disclaims, disrupts, or is intended to disrupt the territorial integrity and sovereignty of India.